 - A. The parties acknowledge the necessity for the District to comply with State compensation limitations.
 No provisions of this Agreement shall be interpreted or applied so as to place the District in breach of the compensation limitations imposed by State law or to subject the District to a State funding penalty. - B. The initial annual salary schedule shall be attached hereto (see Appendix C). - 1.
-For the 2022-23_school year, the base and Enrichment schedules (including the longevity and PhD stipends) shall be increased by 2.25% in addition to the state funded salary allocation adjustment (currently based on IPD) of 5.5% for a total increase of 7.75%. - C. Education and experience increments shall be granted in September of each school year of the duration of this Agreement on a basis of the increment format of the salary schedule. - D. State law allows additional compensation and benefits for additional Enrichment activities pursuant to RCW 28A.150.276.
+For the 2023-2024 school year, the base and enrichment schedules (including the longevity and PhD stipends) shall be increased by 3.7% which is the state funded salary allocation adjustment. - C. Education and experience increments shall be granted in September of each school year of the duration of this Agreement on a basis of the increment format of the salary schedule. - D. State law allows additional compensation and benefits for additional Enrichment activities pursuant to RCW 28A.150.276.
 Therefore, employees shall receive compensation as provided below: - 1.
 Employees shall receive additional compensation in accordance with their placement on the Enrichment schedule per Appendix C. - 2.
 Supplemental Enrichment Contracts (see Appendix D) shall be issued to all employees for the Enrichment pay described herein.
 Employees shall be paid on an equal monthly basis in the same manner as for their regular contracted salary and benefits. - 1.
-The Enrichment schedules will increase by the equivalent regular salary increase applied to the base salary schedule. - 4.
-Enrichment is compensation for work beyond the basic education work day or work year and defined in RCW 28A.150.276, and in accordance with this agreement, these responsibilities may include: - a.
+The Enrichment schedules will increase by the equivalent regular salary increase applied to the base salary schedule.

+- 4. Enrichment is compensation for work beyond the basic education work day or work year and defined in RCW 28A.150.276, and in accordance with this agreement, these responsibilities may include: - a.
 Work and professional responsibilities completed beyond the basic education school day; - b.
 Preparation for school opening or closing; - c.
 Extracurricular activities; - d.
-Additional course offerings beyond minimum instructional program: - e.
+Additional course offerings beyond minimum instructional program; - e.
 Activities associated with early learning programs; - f.
-Work associated with the provision or administration of the enrichment activities; and/or g.
+Work associated with the provision or administration of the enrichment activities; and/or - g.
 Any activities or enhancements that the Office of the Superintendent of Public Instruction determines to be a demonstrated enrichment activity pursuant to RCW 84.52.053 and RCW 28A.505.240.